sleepingkingstudios/incunabulum/collections/_characters/wellspring/katerine-descoteaux.md

       She sent Mo a perfumed letter asking the latter to attend a "ladie's salon".
 ---

-A young noblewoman who fancies her self a budding sorceress.
+A young noblewoman who fancies herself a budding sorceress.
 At a fundraiser hosted by Dame Savindar, Katerine hinted at mysterious meetings for those interested in the "darker" aspects of magic.